lynnel1/StratumFinder/README.md

 - **Configurable max distance from main star** — in Settings choose 50k / 100k / 250k / 500k ls or no limit, overriding profile defaults.
 Useful for huge multi-star systems with widely separated bodies.
 - **Automatic route planning** — nearest-neighbour ordering with per-jump distances.
 - **Inventory tracker** — logs your collected organisms, auto-imports completed scans from your Elite journal, prices them by species, lets you flag First Footfall, and totals your potential Vista Genomics payout.
+- **Real-time biology tracker** — a companion window that reads your journal live and shows what's on each planet in your current system.
+After FSS you get instant species predictions from a 72-species database, DSS narrows candidates down to confirmed genera, and `ScanOrganic` marks samples as collected — with historic entries from your journal (last 5 days) pulled in automatically.
 - **Elite journal integration** — auto-detects your current system and picks up biology scans in real time.
 - **EDMC integration prompt** — at launch the app strongly recommends EDMC (one-click download) so your scans flow back into EDDN → Spansh / EDSM / Inara / Canonn for everyone.
 - **Adaptive UI** — main window auto-sizes to fit any screen resolution from 1366×768 laptops up to 4K.